ustwo/ustwo.com-frontend/README.md

 ### Unit

-We're using Mocha + Chai + Sinon to run unit tests against JSDOM as setup works well with React and executes fast.
+We're using Mocha + Chai + Sinon to run unit tests against JSDOM as this setup works well with React and executes fast.

 Run the unit tests: